Tulane Essay Guide: 2024-2025

 Five tips to make your Tulane essays stand out

-Writing each Tulane essay may seem overwhelming.
-You may even be tempted to not add them to your Tulane supplemental materials as they technically aren’t part of the Tulane application requirements.
+Writing the Tulane essay may seem overwhelming.
+After all, you only have one opportunity to shine.
+You may even be tempted to not add it to your Tulane supplemental materials as it technically isn’t part of the Tulane application requirements.
 However, that would be a huge mistake when it comes to your admissions odds.
-Competitive Tulane applicants need to consider each Tulane essay as “required.”
+Competitive Tulane applicants need to consider the Tulane essay as “required.”

 #1 – Start early